adlnet/xAPI-Spec/xAPI.md

 A result can be completion, success, score, etc.
 The 'Result' field may also contain arbitrary measurements if needed by the Learning Activity Provider.

+The table below lists all properties of 'Result':

 <table border="1">
 <tr><th>property</th><th>type</th><th>description</th></tr>
 <td>score</td>